NALTP/Rules/README.md

 #### Section B - Scheduling Restrictions
   - (1) The CRC may enforce schedule restrictions on a player commensurate with the availability they indicate in their signup comments.
     - (a) These restrictions will be communicated to the player and all captains prior to the relevant draft, with the ability to make changes pre-draft.
-    - (b) When missed dates are included in a player's signup, restrictions will be applied to those specific dates.
-      - (i) Ex: Signup comment reads "I will miss 6/14-6/16 for a business trip", restriction applied is "Player is ineligible to play between 6/14 and 6/16."
-      - (ii) Date range restrictions are inclusive of the days listed.
-In the above example, the player would not be eligible on 6/14, 6/15 or 6/16.
-    - (c) Generic comments about missed time may result in a minutes restriction or game week restriction.
-      - (i) Minute restrictions will be determined by subtracting the number of weeks a player will miss multiplied by 50 from the total number of available minutes in the given season.
+    - (b) (b) Minute restrictions will be determined by subtracting the number of weeks a player will miss multipled by 50 from the total number of available minutes in the given season.
-        - (1) Ex: Signup comment reads "I will probably miss 2 weeks this season for underwater firelighting class", restriction applied is "Player is eligible for 250 minutes this season."
-Calculation - 350-(2x50).
+      - (i) Ex: If a player is missing 1 week in a 6 week season, they will be given a 250 minute restriction (300-(1x50)).
-        - (2) Minute restrictions are not linked to the specific week(s) a player is missing.
+      - (ii) Minute restrictions are not linked to the specific week(s) a player is missing.
 If the player's conflict is resolved the restriction will still apply, but their captain may choose to play them and fulfill the restriction by sitting them a different week.
-      - (ii) Game week restrictions will be assessed on the appropriate game week at the CRC's discretion.
-        - (1) Ex: Signup comment reads "I will miss week 5 games", restriction applied is "Player is ineligible to play week 5 games."
-        - (2) Game week restrictions are treated as a date range restriction, applied from the Friday prior to the default game time through the following Thursday after the default game time.

 #### Section C - Microphone Restrictions
   - (1) In the Major and Minor leagues, microphone restrictions will be enforced on all players who list that they will not use a microphone to communicate during the season.